oupnkalr/oupnkalr/README.md

     therefore is chosen as the normal red color

     * RED 5 is lighter red
-    * RED 7 is the nearest tint to red 0° by contrast but is unreadable
+    * RED 7 is the nearest shade to red 0° by contrast but is unreadable

   [RED 0 contrast]: https://colourcontrast.cc/fff5f5/212529
   [RED 0 image]: https://www.htmlcsscolor.com/preview/32x32/fff5f5.png